SolidWallOfCode/libswoc/doc/code/TextView.en.rst

 :code:`assign` or :code:`clear` methods.

-When passing |TV| as an argument, it is very debatable whether passing by value or passing by reference is more efficient, therefore it's not likely to matter in production code.
+When passing |TV| as an argument, it is very debatable whether passing by value or passing by reference is more efficient.
+The appropriate conclusion is it's not likely to matter in production code.
 My personal heuristic is whether the function will modify the value.
 If so, passing by value saves a copy to a local variable therefore it should be passed by value.
 If the function simply passes the |TV| on to other functions, then pass by constant reference.
 This distinction is irrelevant to the caller, the same code at the call site will work in either case.

 As noted, |TV| is designed as a pointer style class.
 Therefore it has an increment operator which is equivalent to :code:`std::string_view::remove_prefix`. |TV| also has  a dereference operator, which